Welsh valley steel town waits for word from India

 Tata's European operation is the region's second largest steel producer, so other options could be production cuts or even mothballing of some plants, sources said.

-Since it bought Anglo Dutch producer Corus for $13 billion (8.3 billion pounds) in 2007, Tata has already cut EU output from 23 million tonnes to less than 15 million currently.
+Since it bought Anglo Dutch producer Corus for $13 billion in 2007, Tata has already cut EU output from 23 million tonnes to less than 15 million currently.

 Cutting capacity further would be another blow for Europe's manufacturing sector after the shutdown of the ArcelorMittal plants at Florange in France.